 Cheep!
 Cheep! with Big Flaps to Lift! by Sebastian Braun

-And Then It’s Spring by Julie Fogliano, illustrated by Erin E. Stead
+And Then It’s Spring written by Julie Fogliano, illustrated by Erin E. Stead

-The illustrations (from illustrator of A Sick Day for Amos McGee) perfectly capture this story of patience and transformation.
+The illustrations perfectly capture this story of patience and transformation.
 A young boy and his dog watch the dull landscape and hopefully plant a seed.
 Slowly the pair watch and wait as the brown changes to a very possible sort of brown to a brown with a greenish hum “that you can only hear if you put your ear to the ground and close your eyes.”
 And then, finally, it’s green!
 Reading this gives you a feeling of zen-like bliss.

 Plant the Tiny Seed by Christie Matheson

-By the same author of Tap the Magic Tree and Touch the Brightest Star, in this children’s book, kids get to use their imaginations to read and touch, rub, press, shake, clap and more to help plant a garden.
+By the same author of Tap the Magic Tree and Touch the Brightest Star, in this spring read aloud book, kids get to use their imaginations to read and touch, rub, press, shake, and clap to help plant a garden.
 All the seeds need are water, rain, and sunshine to grow and you get to help.